-10. Sarker and others (2023) did not delineate wetland west of Tanglewood Lane, a wetland west of Jolly Avenue, and a wetland south of Welch Road East between Rock Springs Road and Ustler Road as draining to Lake Prevatt.
-Professional Engineering Consultants (1997a) delineated (Figure 10) wetland west of Tanglewood Lane (basin LP01), a wetland west of Jolly Avenue (basin LP01), and a wetland south of Welch Road East between Rock Springs Road and Ustler Road (basins MN13, LP08, and LP12) as draining to Lake Prevatt.
+11. Sarker and others (2023) did not delineate wetland west of Tanglewood Lane, a wetland west of Jolly Avenue, and a wetland south of Welch Road East between Rock Springs Road and Ustler Road as draining to Lake Prevatt.
+Professional Engineering Consultants (1997a) delineated (Figure 11) wetland west of Tanglewood Lane (basin LP01), a wetland west of Jolly Avenue (basin LP01), and a wetland south of Welch Road East between Rock Springs Road and Ustler Road (basins MN13, LP08, and LP12) as draining to Lake Prevatt.
 SJRWMD may wish to re-delineate and refine sub-watersheds to include these areas as draining to Lake Prevatt, and revise the simulation described in Sarker and others (2023) accordingly.

-Figure 10.
+Figure 11.
 Professional Engineering Consultants, Inc., node-reach diagram for a simulation of surface-water flows and elevations an area near Welch Road East.

-11. Sarker and others (2023) did not delineate areas that drain to Lake Coroni or Lake McCoy as periodically draining to Lake Prevatt, during, for example, rare, episodic events with annual exceedance probabilities greater than, say, 30 percent.
-Professional Engineering Consultants (1997a) delineated (Figure 10) areas that drain to Lake Coroni and Lake McCoy as draining to Lake Prevatt (Figure 4).
+12. Sarker and others (2023) did not delineate areas that drain to Lake Coroni or Lake McCoy as periodically draining to Lake Prevatt, during, for example, rare, episodic events with annual exceedance probabilities greater than, say, 30 percent.
+Professional Engineering Consultants (1997a) delineated (Figure 11) areas that drain to Lake Coroni and Lake McCoy as draining to Lake Prevatt (Figure 4).

-If SJRWMD make this revision the simulated exceedance probability relationship may change (Figure 11).
+If SJRWMD make this revision the simulated exceedance probability relationship may change (Figure 12).

-Figure 11.
-Water-surface elevation exceedance probability of Lake Prevatt south lobe conceptually postulated (red dashed polyline), and measured or extended (blue solid line), in feet above NAVD88, from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
+Figure 12.
+Water-surface elevation exceedance probability of Lake Prevatt south lobe conceptually postulated (red dashed polyline), and measured or extended (blue solid line), in feet above the North American Vertical Datum of 1988, from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
 Sarker and others (2023) simulated water-surface elevation from 2008 to 2021.
-The exceedance probability of the conceptually postulated water-surface elevation is speculated based on inclusion of areas that drain to Lake Coroni and Lake McCoy and associated inter-lake hydraulic connections, in which the baseline condition excluding areas that drain to these lakes is represented in Figure 8.
+The exceedance probability of the conceptually postulated water-surface elevation is speculated based on inclusion of areas that drain to Lake Coroni and Lake McCoy and associated inter-lake hydraulic connections, in which the baseline condition excluding areas that drain to these lakes is represented in Figure 9.

 SJRWMD may wish to delineate areas that drain to Lake Coroni and Lake McCoy as draining to Lake Prevatt.
-SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include Lake McCoy and Lake Coroni watersheds, and include surface-water conveyance infrastructure, stormwater detention infrastructure, stormwater retention infrastructure in areas that drain to Lake McCoy and Lake Coroni.
+SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include Lake McCoy and Lake Coroni watersheds, and simulate the influence of surface-water conveyance infrastructure, stormwater detention infrastructure, stormwater retention infrastructure in areas that drain to Lake McCoy and Lake Coroni on water-surface elevations in Lake Prevatt.